DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 	- Fixed: Compose and Repeat didn't register the `0` (zero) character.
 Right after startup, Repeat would print `{¤}`.
 	- Fixed: Repeat is counted in the LastKeys queue so it works with composing.
 	- Fixed: End-of-line comments in layout entries are now stripped, w/o harming semicolon state entries.
 These now have to be on the form `Tab-;-spaces-Tab`.
+	- Fixed: When KeyMapper was used with an eD2VK layType, submitting to layout.ini failed with an "Override file not found" error, looking for an eD2VK folder.
 	- Added BaseLayout for QWERTY VK.
 (QWERTY-eD still uses a remap from the Colemak-eD BaseLayout.)
 		- Makes the KeyMapper more intuitive, as you can use QW key positions directly instead of having to map from Co positions w/ the QWERTY remap.
 	- Robust `trayMenuDefault` setting.
 As before, `#&` selects item by position – but it now ignores separators.
 Also, partial matches are allowed for text entries.
 	- Fixed: Holding down auto-repeating keys could lead to hotkey buffer overflow, making EPKL unresponsive.
 Especially when holding down Extend mousing keys.
-		- The variable HotKeyBufDn holds the buffer array which led to too many concurrent timers.
-Whenever it has > 24 entries it now won't accept more.
+		- The first fix was to limit the HotKeyBufDn buffer array size to 24 entries, to avoid too many concurrent timers.
-		- Also put KeyUp on a timer, to ensure it doesn't sneak past a last KeyDown of a repeating key
+		- KeyUp was put on a 1 ms timer like KeyDn had, to ensure it doesn't sneak past a last KeyDown of a repeating key.
-	- Fixed: When KeyMapper was used with an eD2VK layType, submitting to layout.ini failed with an "Override file not found" error, looking for an eD2VK folder.
+		- Eventually though, the whole timer system was removed to make EPKL timerless.